Human+ Team Members

 Aline Moore Lorusso

-Aline is originally coming from Rome.
-But apparently for her not “all road lead to Rome” since after high school, she decided to move away to complete a BSc in Psychology (with distinction) at Tilburg University.
-She is currently working as a student assistant at Utrecht University while completing the Social and Health Psychology Research MSc at the same university.
-As part of her thesis, she is working along with Ruud and Zsuzsa to shed some light on the underlying mechanisms that might explain why people believe in conspiracy theories and what role social media might play in it.
-Her interest in Psychology is manifold although her fascination with conspiracy theories (for research purposes only of course) is growing more and more, and after her MSc, she would like to pursue a PhD which ideally would go in that direction.
-In her free time, you will probably find her on endless walks, complaining about the Dutch weather, cooking way too much food and not knowing when to eat her leftovers.
+Aline is originally from Rome.
+But apparently for her not “all roads lead to Rome” since after high school, she decided to move away to complete a BSc in Psychology at Tilburg University and the Social and Health Psychology Research MSc at Utrecht University.
+Currently she is working as a PhD candidate under the supervision of Ruud and Esther Kluwer.
+Her interest in Psychology is manifold but she is mainly interested in social groups, their dynamics and what influences them which she is currently researching in the context of families and AI.
+In her free time, you will probably find her on endless walks with her dog, complaining about the Dutch weather, cooking way too much food and not knowing when to eat her leftovers.

 Dorka Boda